sabhisharma-ise/secrets/README.md

 - Mongoose-encryption
 - dotenv
 - md5
+- bcrypt

 ## Features

 - **User Registration**: Allows new users to register by providing their email and password.
 - **User Login**: Registered users can log in using their credentials.
 - **Secrets Page**: After logging in, users can view the secrets page.
-- **Encryption**: User passwords are securely stored in the database using encryption.
+- **Hashing & Encryption**: User passwords are securely stored in the database using hashing and encryption techniques.

 ## Levels of Authentication